On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

 \subsection{Methods}

-All our proofs heavily depend on the correspondence between on-line graph coloring problems and off-line colorings of so-called \emph{game graphs}, which originates from considerations in \cite{KPW15,PKK+13} and which we formalize in the next section.
-It allows us to reduce the problems of estimating the maximum possible chromatic number in classes of geometric intersection graphs to designing coloring algorithms or adversary strategies for the on-line coloring problem in much simpler classes of graphs.
-This approach is the only one known to give upper bounds better than single logarithmic (with respect to $n$) on the chromatic number in those classes of string graphs with bounded clique number that do not allow a constant bound.
+All our proofs heavily depend on a correspondence between on-line graph coloring problems and off-line colorings of so-called \emph{game graphs}, which originates from considerations in \cite{KPW15,PKK+13} and which we formalize in the next section.
+It allows us to reduce problems of estimating the maximum possible chromatic number in classes of geometric intersection graphs to designing coloring algorithms or adversary strategies for the on-line coloring problem in much simpler classes of graphs.
+For classes of geometric intersection graphs with bounded clique number and unbounded chromatic number, this is the only approach known to give upper bounds on the chromatic number better than single logarithmic (with respect to $n$).

 In Section \ref{sec:examples}, we illustrate the concept of game graphs on two short examples.
 First, we construct rectangle graphs with chromatic number $3\omega-2$, which is only less by $2$ than Kostochka's claimed but unpublished lower bound of $3\omega$.
 Second, we reproduce Burling's construction of triangle-free intersection graphs of axis-parallel boxes in $\setR^3$ with $\chi=\Theta(\log\log n)$.
 Later sections contain the proofs of Theorems \ref{thm:filament}--\ref{thm:rectangle-K3}.